PatrickRainbolt/InfoSec/MScipher/Ver3/README.md

 ```
 SYNTAX: MScipher <args> <passcode> <text>

      {-s} or {--shift}     Sets MScipher shift value.
      {-d} or {--decipher}  Puts MScipher into a Decipher Mode.
      {-j} or {--justify}   Sets MScipher into what Method to Shift Key List,
                               Followed by {"Left"/"Mid"/"Right"} Left and Right ar both
                               explainitary.
 Mid looks at the Rotate bit and shift Left
                               if less than or equal to the mid point of the Key List size.
      {-l} or {--leap}      Sets MScipher to Only Increment the next Rotation
-                                  value on a valid charater in the List.
+     {-k} of {--keypair}   This will cause the program to use Rotator Key Pairs for the cipher.
      {-p} or {--password}  Ask for the Rotate Key or Password after running.
      {-u} or {--upper}     Sets MScipher to Uppercase all Alphabetic Characters.

      {--minimal}    Sets Key to {ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789} This is the Default.
      {--standard}   Sets Key to {ABCDEFGHIJKLMNOPQRSTUVWXYZ 0123456789}
      {--enlarged}   Sets Key to {ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789abcdefghijklmnopqrstuvwxyz}
      {--expanded}   Sets Key to {AaBbCcDdEeFfGgHhIiJjKkLlMmNnOoPpQqRrSsTtUuVvWwXxYyZz 0123456789}

+     {--keyroot}    Generates a new set of Rotator Keys Prime Value and Keys Primitive Root.
+     {--keygen}     This will cause the program to generate Rotator Key Pairs.
+                              value on a valid charater in the List.
+     {--keypub}     Outputs the current Public Rotator Key to Share with others.
+     {--keylist}    List the contents of your Public Key Ring.
+     {--keyadd}     Adds an entry from your Public Key Ring.
+     {--keydel}     Deletes an entry from your Public Key Ring.
      {--debug}      Turns on verbose mode.
 ```

 # Other implimentations: